hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 Unlike [public transaction nonces](../Transactions/Transaction-Validation.md), private transaction nonces aren't validated when the private transaction is submitted.
 If a private transaction has an incorrect nonce, the PMT is still valid and is added to a block.
-The private transaction execution fails when [processing the PMT](Private-Transaction-Processing.md) for the private transaction with the incorrect nonce.
+However, in this scenario, the private transaction execution fails when [processing the PMT](Private-Transaction-Processing.md) for the private transaction with the incorrect nonce.

 The following private transaction flow illustrates when nonce validation occurs: